awolverp/sqlitehint/README.md

 If you want to use it, when calling `Connection.context()`, just set `block` parameter to True.

+> [!TIP]\
-> **Threading Tip**: in threading, set journal_mode to 'WAL' and synchronous to 'NORMAL', that will improve database speed in threading.
+> In threading, set journal_mode to 'WAL' and synchronous to 'NORMAL', that will improve database speed in threading.

 For example:
 ```python